TonyJosi97/os/docs/Dev_Docs.md

 BIOS adds some of its own ISRs to the interrupt vector that specialise in certain aspects of the computer, for example: interrupt 0x10 causes the screen-related ISR to be invoked; and interrupt 0x13, the disk-related I/O ISR.
 However, it would be wasteful to allocate an interrupt per BIOS routine, so BIOS multiplexes the ISRs by what we could imagine as a big switch statement, based usually on the value set in one of the CPUs general purpose registers, ax, prior to raising the interrupt.

+## Location of Boot Sector in Memory after BIOS loads it

+As it turns out, BIOS likes always to load the boot sector to the address `0x7c00`, where it is sure will not be occupied by important routines.

+BIOS has already being doing initialisation work on the computer long before it loaded our code, and will actually continue to service hardware interrupts for the clock, disk drives, and so on.
+So these BIOS routines (e.g. ISRs, services for screen printing, etc.) themselves must be stored somewhere in memory and must be preserved (i.e. not overwritten) whilst they are still of use.